KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 **Sense 3 — No Container Applicable (Zenon):**

 Zenon does not contain anything and is not contained by anything.
 Containment is a structural relation, and Zenon is trans-structural.
-"Containment" simply does not apply at the trans-structural level.
+"Containment" simply does not apply at the trans-structural stratum.
 Zenon is neither the largest container nor the deepest container; the predicate "container" has no purchase on Zenon at all.

 ### 3.2 Why the Distinction Matters

-Without specifying which sense of "container" is operative at which level, the framework's articulation can appear inconsistent.
+Without specifying which sense of "container" is operative at which register, the framework's articulation can appear inconsistent.
 SP06's rejection of space-as-container (Sense 1) might be read as a wholesale rejection of containment; the affirmation of Structon-as-container (Sense 2) might then look like a contradiction.
 With the three-sense distinction made explicit, both moves are coherent: spatial containerism is rejected because space is a second-order phenomenon, structural containerism is affirmed because Structon is the invariant ground of lawful possibility, and Zenon is removed from the predicate's range entirely because Zenon is trans-structural.

 This is not a hedge or a clever ambiguity.
 It is the precise articulation of how containment-language has to function at different ontological levels if it is to function coherently at any of them.